Home | Third Forum St. Petersburg, Russia: 25-27 June 2008 | Forum Mission and Concept

 Invitees that commit to attend the annual meeting, fill out the Registration Form and pay the Registration Fee will be qualified to participate in the Forum (in addition, Local Counsel will have to pass the qualification requirements and selection process established by the Organizational Committee as described in Section IV below).
 Organizing the Forum and its annual meetings requires substantial effort and costs on our part, as well as efforts by the volunteers who form the Organizational Committee, and we ask for the invitees' understanding and cooperation in this respect.
 Registration for annual meetings is carried out strictly on a "first come, first serve" basis.

-Participants in the Forum annual meetings (International Law Firms, Local Counsel and Corporate Counsel) are becoming members of an informal CIS Local Counsel network.
+Participants in the Forum annual meetings (International Law Firms, Local Counsel and Corporate Counsel) are becoming members of an informal Europe-Caucasus-Asia Local Counsel network.
 And the advantage of this network is that it results form human communication and is composed of the people who have actually met each other.

 One of the concerns the Forum participants may have is that many of them may be in competition with each other.
 We believe that this concern does not have any substantial effect on the Forum.
-Because of the still small size of most CIS legal markets, there are not many Local Counsel available.
+Because of the still small size of most Europe-Caucasus-Asia legal markets, there are not many Local Counsel available.
 Moreover, the ones that are available and qualified usually act as Local Counsel to more than one International Law Firm.
 In fact, this is an advantage because serving as Local Counsel increasingly is becoming a specialty for local law firms and the more International Law Firms they serve in this capacity, more experienced and proficient they become in ethical, professional and other aspects of this specialty.
 By the same token, International Law Firms are not limited to having just one Local Counsel in any particular jurisdiction.
-With several Local Counsel from each CIS country present at the Forum, International Law Firms have a good opportunity to choose the Local Counsel(s) that best match their needs, and vice versa.
+With several Local Counsel from each Europe-Caucasus-Asia country present at the Forum, International Law Firms have a good opportunity to choose the Local Counsel(s) that best match their needs, and vice versa.

 Top